How to Create Hanging Baskets that Last

 But it isn’t just a case of sticking a few plants in a basket and hoping for the best.
 You need to find the right combination of plants, basket, liner and compost, as well as be prepared to invest a little time and effort in looking after them.
-With a little TLC you can make sure that a ‘quick fix’ turns into a season full of interest and colour.
+There are a lot of hanging basket ideas to consider, and you’ll find plenty of hanging basket inspiration to help you find a suitable style.
+With a little TLC, you can make sure that a ‘quick fix’ turns into a season full of interest and colour.

 At phs Greenleaf, we’ve got over 25 years of planting and landscaping experience in producing and maintaining more than 35,000 hanging baskets each year as part of award-winning displays throughout the UK.
 You could say that we know a thing or two about how to put together the right hanging baskets for striking impact and keep them looking their best.